 Loading and unloading

-Noise is not permitted from 11 p.m. to 7 a.m. the next day, except until 9 a.m. on Saturdays, Sundays and statutory holidays.
+Noise is not permitted from 11 p.m. to 7 a.m. the next day or until 9 a.m. on Saturdays, Sundays and statutory holidays.
 This includes noise from loading, unloading, delivering, packing, unpacking and otherwise handling any containers, products or materials.
 This does not apply to noise made in connection with the delivery of goods to retail business establishments, restaurants, hotels and motels, goods distribution centres, or to waste collection.

 Motor vehicles and motorcycles